nablarise/MatheuristicKit.jl/README.md

 ## Column generation
 ### Quick Start

 This example solves a Generalized Assignment Problem using column generation.
-Column generation automatically decomposes the problem into master and subproblems for efficient optimization.

 ```julia
 using MatheuristicKit, ReformulationKit, JuMP, GLPK